Domestic USA Free Shipping on Retail Orders over $120

 One popular Latin American landrace strain is Colombian Gold.
 Originating from the mountainous regions of Colombia, this sativa-dominant strain is known for its energetic, uplifting effects.
 Colombian Gold often features large, airy buds with a distinctive golden hue.
 It offers a unique flavor profile with earthy, citrus, and floral notes, providing a stimulating and creative experience.

 Another renowned Latin American landrace strain is Acapulco Gold, originating from the rugged Sierra Madre mountains in Mexico.
-This sativa-dominant strain is celebrated for its potent effects, characterized by a euphoric and uplifting high.
+People celebrate this sativa-dominant strain for its potent effects and euphoric, uplifting high.
 Acapulco Gold typically features vibrant orange hairs and resinous, sticky buds with a sweet, earthy aroma and flavors reminiscent of chocolate, coffee, and spice.

 From the Caribbean, Jamaican landrace strains have gained worldwide recognition, due primarily to the influence of Rastafarian culture, and famous Reggae musicians like Peter Tosh and Bob Marley.
 One prominent example of a Jamaican variety is Lamb’s Bread strain, also referred to as “Lamb’s Breath.”
 This landrace sativa strain delivers a potent cerebral high with uplifting effects.
 Known for its vibrant green color and long, slender buds wrapped in orange hairs, Jamaican Lamb’s Bread offers a unique flavor profile with hints of spice, pine, and tropical fruit.